 It is foolish to make long-term plans in an intellectual vacuum that fails to account for the random nature of life.

 With that in mind, below are some fun ideas worth adding to this discussion…

-- Flip The Logic: If you choose to invest instead of paying off your mortgage then consider this question – would you be willing to refinance the equity out of your mortgage (thus increasing your debt) to add to your investment accounts?
+- Flip the Logic: If you choose to invest instead of paying off your mortgage then consider this question – would you be willing to refinance the equity out of your mortgage (thus increasing your debt) to add to your investment accounts?
 If not, then you are logically inconsistent.
-(BTW, I write this with a wry smile because it is describing me perfectly – see below…)
+(By the way, I write this with a wry smile because it is describing me perfectly – see below…)

 - No Discipline: For every 10 people who claim to be making the minimum mortgage payment and investing the difference I would hazard a conservative guess that more than half fail to follow through on the investment part of the equation.
 The road to financial mediocrity is paved with the best intentions.
 In other words, an optional savings program that requires self-discipline is frequently no savings program at all.
 Contrast this with someone who places a 15 year, biweekly mortgage on their home thus creating enforced discipline.
 One happens with certainty regardless of life’s wrinkles… the other is optional.

 I suppose the best way to conclude this lengthy analysis is by sharing what I’ve chosen to do with my own mortgage(s).